 Modere Trim also lists three other main ingredients:

-- Liquid BioCell: Made from chicken cartilage, this ingredient provides the product with the collagen it claims tones muscles.
+- Liquid BioCell: Made from chicken cartilage, this ingredient provides the product with the collagen which can help lose fat and gain lean muscle.
 That collagen may also contribute to tightening the skin.
 Also included is what Modere calls HA Matrix technology, HA referring to the hyaluronic acid, which will be discussed in greater detail later.

 When taken once daily, the CLA in Modere Trim is supposed to reduce body fat when combined with the other two products and an overall healthy lifestyle.

 Certainly, our bodies make and need collagen.
 However, as we age, we may not make as much as we once did.
 Supplements, while certainly not a cure-all, can give our skin a visible boost to youthfulness and elasticity.

 Even better, when combined with exercise, collagen can boost our efforts in toning muscle, as well as with muscle elasticity.

 However, a supplement is not the key to transforming our bodies.
 The point is we need supplements to supplement our healthy lifestyles.
 With that in mind, to make the most out of Modere Trim, try exercising regularly and eating sensibly while you take the supplement.